 On Tuesday 14th July 1868 Alfred Nobel demonstrated his recent invention of dynamite to a group of invited guests, among them Sir Charles Fox, a civil engineer who had helped to design the permanent way for the London and Croydon Railway some 20 years earlier.
 The demonstration took place in the chalk pits at the Merstham grey-stone limeworks.
 These had been operated by the Hall family business until 1864, and then belonged to the Peters family.
 The purpose of Nobel's demonstration was firstly to show that dynamite was a comparatively safe material; this he did by throwing a wooden box containing 10lb of the material from a 70ft high cliff and also by putting a similar box into a raging fire.
 Neither resulted in an explosion of any sort.
 The second part clearly demonstrated the capabilites of dynamite when detonated electrically: a paper cartridge containing half an ounce of dynamite was placed on a two-inch oak plank and detonated.
 The resulting explosion blew a hole in the plank.

-A map dated 1872 clearly shows the railway line passing through a cutting to the east of which was a windmill.
+A map dated 1872 clearly shows the London-Brighton railway line passing through a cutting, to the east of which was a windmill.
 A track alongside a line of trees or other vegetation lies where the present Road now is.
-'Noddyshall Cottages' are clearly marked but the track passes immediately to the south of the hamlet, whereas the Road passed between two of them.
+'Noddyshall Cottages' are clearly marked but the track passes immediately to the south of the hamlet, whereas the Road passes to the north of the southern pair.
 The map also shows the footpath running south-west from Rockshaw Road to Merstham Station.

 The first edition of the Ordnance Survey map, dated 1890, shows the four